AdobeDocs/experience-platform.en/help/segmentation/ui/segment-match.md

 With Segment Match you can:

-* Manage the Identity overlap process.
+* Manage the identity overlap process.
 * View pre-share estimates.
 * Apply data usage labels to control the that data can and cannot be shared with partners.
 * Maintain shared audience lifecycle management after publishing a feed and continue a dynamic exchange of data through abilities to add, delete, and unshare.

-Segment Match uses an Identity overlap process to ensure that segment sharing is done in a secure and privacy-focused manner.
-Prior to sharing a segment between a sender and a receiver, the Identity overlap process checks for an overlap in identity namespaces and consent checks between sender and receiver(s).
+Segment Match uses an identity overlap process to ensure that segment sharing is done in a secure and privacy-focused manner.
+An **overlapped identity** defines an identity that has a match in both your segment and your selected partner's segment.
+Prior to sharing a segment between a sender and a receiver, the identity overlap process checks for an overlap in namespaces and consent checks between sender and receiver(s).
 Both overlap checks must pass in order for a segment to be shared.

 The documentation below provides more information about Segment Match, including details on set up and its end-to-end workflow.